transloadit/ruby-sdk/README.md

 ### 2. Uploading multiple files

-Multiple files can be given to the `process!` method in order to upload more than one file in the same request.
+Multiple files can be given to the `submit!` method in order to upload more than one file in the same request.
 You can also pass a single step for the `steps` parameter, without having to wrap it in an Array.

     assembly = transloadit.assembly(steps: store)

-    response = assembly.process!(
+    response = assembly.submit!(
       open('puppies.jpg'),
       open('kittens.jpg'),
       open('ferrets.jpg')